nsrau/azure-docs.it-it/articles/connectors/connectors-create-api-excel.md

 ms.date="08/23/2016"
 ms.author="deonhe"/>

-# Introduzione al connettore Excel
+# <a name="get-started-with-the-excel-connector"></a>Get started with the Excel connector

-Al momento non sono disponibili connettori Excel nelle app per la logica.
+Currently, there is no Excel connector in Logic Apps.

-## Per usare dati di Excel
+## <a name="to-use-excel-data"></a>To use Excel data
-È possibile archiviare dati di Excel come file con valori delimitati da virgole (CSV) in una cartella di archiviazione, ad esempio [OneDrive](connectors-create-api-onedrive.md).
-Questo file CSV può essere usato anche con il [connettore file flat](../app-service-logic/app-service-logic-enterprise-integration-flatfile.md).
+You can store Excel data as a comma-separated value (CSV) file in a storage folder, such as [OneDrive](connectors-create-api-onedrive.md).
+You can also use this CSV file with the [flat-file connector](../app-service-logic/app-service-logic-enterprise-integration-flatfile.md).

 <!---